The Skeptical Fishkeeper: Aeration and Oxygenation

 And in truly desperate situations, they may do what’s known as piping—swimming head up at the surface, opening and closing their mouths as they suck at the oxygen-rich skin of the water, something I witnessed the first summer I kept goldfish.

-Back then I wasn’t experienced enough to understand stocking limits, so I put too many goldfish in a too-small pond.
+Back when I wasn’t experienced enough to understand stocking limits, I put too many goldfish in a too-small pond.
 When I went outside to feed them one morning I found them all hanging at the surface opening and closing their mouths as if they were gasping.
 A frantic call to the pond shop identified the likely problem.
 It was very hot, so the water wasn’t holding much oxygen to begin with; it also was overcast, so the plants in the pond were probably competing with the fish for what was available (and so were the nitrifying bacteria), and the pond was stocked to capacity so there was no margin for error.
 The oxygen in the water was getting used up faster than it could be replenished, and the fish were desperate.

 The temporary solution was to agitate the surface of the water to get oxygen into it faster, in much the same way that you’d stir your coffee if you wanted to get the sugar to dissolve more quickly.
 While my husband rushed out to get a submersible pump with a fountain head while I created some temporary agitation by spraying the surface with water from the hose.
 The results were remarkable: Within seconds, the fish stopped gasping and began to swim normally (although they still stayed close to the surface).